webwithjohn/johnbdot/README.md

 - ⚡ Fun fact: ...
 -->

+✨ I'm a self-taught developer
+🛣 I started my coding journey over a year ago
-- 🌱 I’m currently learning React!
+🌱 I’m currently learning React and a bit of C#
-- 🤔 I’m looking for help with landing a junior developer role!
+🤔 I’m looking for help with landing a junior developer role